Dharmmaraja/SQE-Damascus/prepare_trans/excel_format/README.md

 2. frag_id
 3. roi.csv

-The `scroll_id` is any id you assign to the reconstruction of an assortment of artefacts so as to reconstruct a scroll; thus, it is relative to whatever id you decide.
+The `scroll_id` is any id you assign to the reconstruction of an assortment of fragments so as to reconstruct a scroll; thus, it is relative to whatever id you decide.
 What is more important for the script, however, is the `roi.csv`.
 A `roi.csv` file designates Regions of Interest (`roi`) on an image.
-This method was discussed by James M. Tucker some years ago in two different conference presentations.The lecture from one of these conferences is available [here](https://www.academia.edu/7290280/Digital_Editions_of_the_Scrolls_and_Fragments_of_the_Judaean_Desert_Preliminary_Thoughts).
+This method was discussed by James M. Tucker some years ago in two different conference presentations.
+The lecture from one of these conferences is available [here](https://www.academia.edu/7290280/Digital_Editions_of_the_Scrolls_and_Fragments_of_the_Judaean_Desert_Preliminary_Thoughts).
 The `roi.csv` can be generated from either manual tagging of an artefact and/or by Computer Vision tools.
 Given the complexity and fragmentary status of the Judaean Desert fragments, both manual and computer vision tools are necessary (see below for further information about `roi.csv`).
 Lastly, `frag_id` is also a relative designation.

 ### Example